Tulista opalina (M.Hayashi) Breuer

 Tulista opalina, formerly known as Haworthia opalina, is an attractive, slow-growing, and rare succulent that forms rosettes of fleshy, hard, light green leaves covered with glossy transparent tubercles.
 The rosettes are usually solitary and grow up to 6 inches (15 cm) in diameter.
 Flowers are white with pink tips and appear in the summer.

-The specific epithet "opalina" derives from a Latin "opalus," meaning "opal" and refers to the glossy transparent tubercles.
+The specific epithet "opalina" derives from the Latin "opalus," meaning "opal" and refers to the glossy transparent tubercles.

 Light: Tulistas tolerate full sun, but they prefer semi-shaded positions.
 Any window in your home or office is likely to be an appropriate setting for Tulistas.